medienbaecker/kirby-fieldtoggle/README.md

 ![Structure](structure.gif?raw=true)

 This time we're setting the `default` to `false`, just as we would in a normal `toggle` field.
-Also, we're addressing five different fields.
+Also, we're addressing four different fields.
 This way we can either display a specific contact person or a general phone number.

 ````
 products: